LordDemonos/Quarm.Guide/README.md

 - Log=TRUE/FALSE - Setting this true will automatically turn your log file on when entering the game. **Set to FALSE by default.
 Still seems to create chat logs though.**
 - CombatMusic=TRUE/FALSE - Enable or disable melee combat music. **Recommended set to FALSE**
 - ChannelAutoJoin=alliance - The Alliance channel is used as the global chat channel for the server.
-- ChatKeepAlive=1 - Keeps the above chat channel from disconnecting by periodically sending communciatin to it.
+- ChatKeepAlive=1 - Keeps the above chat channel from disconnecting by periodically sending communication to it.
 - TargetGroupBuff=1 - This will allow you to buff groups with group buff spells from outside the group by targeting a member of the group. **Default set to 1**
 - AttackOnAssist=FALSE - This will allow you to assist another player without automatically enabling auto attack.
 - MaxFPS= - This is the framerate you limit the foreground client window to.
 If this is set too high, it may consume too many system resources.
 Typically 60 is a good number to start with and adjust if necessary.
 A setting of 0 disables the limit.